 Bodega de la Ardosa is one of the most popular tabernas in Madrid.
 Founded in 1892 and located in the trendy area of Malasaña, this taberna offers all that you would expect in terms of character and traditional Spanish tapas.

 All their food is really tasty, and hard to find a weak point.
 However; some of their signature dishes are the salmorejo (cold tomato soup made with bread, oil, garlic and vinegar), bacalao croquetas and alcachofas a la plancha (grilled artichokes).
-All to be served with ice-cold vermouth, caña (beer) or wine.
+All are to be served with ice-cold vermouth, caña (beer) or wine.

 It can get super crowded, especially on weekends, so be prepared to queue outside or to be standing in a little corner while you eat.